cmput415/Tester/README.md

 ### Testfile
 In a testfile, an input stream and expected output may be supplied within the file inside comments.
-There are three directives available.
-All directives are sensitive to whitespace and don't insert newlines between themselves by default.
-For example, `INPUT: a a a\n` contains three whitespace characters and a newline.
+All directives are sensitive to whitespace and do not insert newlines between themselves by default.
+For example, `INPUT: a a a` is equivalent to a file with three whitespace characters, three `'a'` characters and no newline for a total of `6 bytes`.

  * `INPUT:` Direct a single line of text to `stdin`.
 Not newline terminated.
  * `INPUT_FILE:` Supply a relative or absolute path to a `.ins` file.
 Useful if testing for escape characters or long, cumbersome inputs.